devshawn/racket-game-project/README.md

 Thanks for checking out our game and if you want to see other projects we are working on look at our profile!

 There are executable versions of the game inside!
 Feel free to pull them out and play the game!
+You have to have racket installed before you do so!